TreeViz/metastyle/documentation/nexss specification.md

   tip-orientation: right
-    /* describes the direction the tree will be drawn, specifically which side of the canvas should have the tips.
+    /* describes the direction the tree will be drawn, specifically which side of the figure should have the tips.
 Has no meaning for radial and polar trees.
 Valid options are: left | right | top | bottom */

   scaled: true;